zeromile/ceo-final-project/README.md

 5. Now, on your local machine, launch Git Bash
 6. Navigate to the `ceo-web-dev` folder:
     - In Bash: `cd ~/Desktop/ceo-web-dev/` (if your computer is using One Drive you will need to go to the `OneDrive` folder first)
-5. Clone the `final-challenge` repo:
+5. Clone the `final-project` repo:
     - In Bash: `git clone` + PASTE (right-click->paste) YOUR REPO CODE FROM STEP 5 ABOVE
-6. In VSCode navigate to the `final-challenge` folder and:
+6. In VSCode navigate to the `final-project` folder and:
     - Open your README.MD and answer the questions below